 Interestingly, a Canadian report – A Systematic Review of the Evidence Supporting a Causal Link Between Dietary Factors and Coronary Heart disease – used four Bradford Hill criteria (strength, consistency, temporality and coherence) to evaluate all the evidence from dietary studies.

 The study published in the Archives of Internal Medicine in 2009 showed strong evidence for vegetables, nuts, “Mediterranean” and high-quality dietary patterns for “protective effects against CHD”.
-These are exactly the components the Banting high-fat diet promotes.
+These are exactly the components the Banting low-carb, high-fat diet promotes.

 They also showed strong evidence that trans-fatty acids and foods with high glycaemic index or load (ie high-carbohydrate diets) as “harmful effects promoting CHD”.
-These are exactly the foods the Banting high-fat diet does not allow.
+These are exactly the foods the Banting diet does not allow.

 The study found insufficient evidence for: saturated and polyunsaturated fatty acids; total fat; alpha linolenic acid; meat; eggs; milk.

-Instead, they concocted an argument based on evidence that Bradford Hill would have rejected – and this from leading scholars at a leading medical institution in this country.
+Instead, they concocted an argument based on evidence that Bradford Hill would have rejected.
+And this from leading scholars at a leading medical institution in this country.